Thailand Half Year Corporate Tax Filings

 Update | September 2015

-On 10 September 2015, the Director-General repealed his Instruction No Paw 50/2537 and replaced it with his Instruction No Paw 152/2558, which prescribes, from and including the 2012 financial year (i.e. the year of the first change in the corporate income tax rates) the following are considered to be reasonable excuses:
+On 10 September 2015, the Director-General repealed his Instruction No Paw 50/2537 and replaced it with his Instruction No Paw 152/2558, which prescribes, from and including the 2012 financial year (i.e. the first year of change in the corporate tax rates) the following are considered to be reasonable excuses for half year corporate income tax return filings:

 1 above is how the Revenue's tax audit officers had always applied the reasonable excuse under Paw 50/2537, and 2 above is how the Revenue's tax lawyers had always interpreted the Instruction.